There are three major steps following a live-in observership:

-As an observer you learn to patiently follow grace, step by step.
+As an observer, you learn to follow grace, step by step, patiently.
 The things that Christ invites us to do for the love of Him "are usually prepared by a gentle and imperceptible providence that seem to come as if of themselves."
-If this stage results in affirmative progress, you would begin your novitiate.
+If this stage results in affirmative progress, you will begin your novitiate.

 2. Novitiate (two and a half years)

 This stage involves a comprehensive, gradual incorporation into our community life through prayer, interaction with the brothers, spiritual accompaniment by the novice director, solitude, study, and participation in a monastic day.

 3. Temporary vows (three to six years on the way to professing solemn vows.)

 Monks make three vows: obedience, stability, and 'conversatio morum'.

 - Obedience is the first virtue of Christ and involves listening – out of love – to someone else so that what they want seems more important to you than your own will.

 - Stability is a promise to persevere in this particular community and is a promise of loyalty.

 - 'Conversatio morum' is a vow to a continual change of soul and a daily reshaping of the mind and heart according to God's plan for us.

 From this point forward, the monk continues a process in which he experiences Christ as the beginning and the end of his day.
 Christ is the point, core, and purpose of monastic life, and "it is a love affair without parallel this side of eternity."